University of Westminster, London, (BA Film & Photo Arts)

-In 1992 I received a grant for 6 months to teach German in a school in London and to learn English.
-I felt overwhelmed by the change and unlimited opportunities.
-I resigned from my teaching post in Berlin to stay longer in London.
+In 1992 I received a grant for 6 months to teach German in London.
+I felt overwhelmed by the change and unlimited opportunities and resigned my teaching post in Berlin.

-After college I worked as a freelance photographer and became involved in a variety of creative and collaborative projects.
+After college I became involved in a variety of creative and collaborative projects.

 In 2003 we moved away from London to live on a canal in Surrey.